 Many are also working remotely from their home, whether in a home office or their lounge room.
 While working from home is ideal for some people, being in your home can be incredibly distracting and counter-productive.

-It’s easy to put off a project when you could dust the house instead.
+It’s easy to put off a project when you could put on the washing instead.

 Read more: 7 Reasons Working From Home Sucks